LaurentTreguier/autocomplete-dcd/README.md

 ## Prerequisites

-You must have DCD installed on your system and have the `dcd-server` and `dcd-client` commands in your PATH.
+You must have DCD installed on your system.
+The `dcd-server` and `dcd-client` launching commands can either be in your PATH or explicitly specified.

 ## Usage